REU Programs for Community College Students

 This program is limited to students attending a California community college.

-The program is looking for students who will return to a California Community College in the fall of 2023 and will apply for transfer admission to a baccalaureate program in science or engineering in fall 2023.
+The program is looking for students who will return to a California Community College in the fall of 2025 and will apply for transfer admission to a baccalaureate program in science or engineering in fall 2026 or beyond.

 GPA: 3.0 GPA in science, engineering, & math courses